-Hyundai Ioniq: Ignition System / Description and operation
+Hyundai Ioniq (AE): Ignition System / Description and operation

 Ignition timing is controlled by the electronic control ignition timing system.
 The standard reference ignition timing data for the engine operating conditions are preprogrammed in the memory of the ECM (Engine Control Module).